nus-cs2103-AY2324S2/ip/docs/README.md

-Initial planning for the implementation of the duke.Duke project Chatbot
+Initial planning for the implementation of the dukeGUI.Duke project Chatbot

 date: 25 Jan 2024